parssak/mixbot/README.md

 MixBot is written in JavaScript/React with Express.js/NodeJS for the backend

+Shoutout to https://www.algoriddim.com/ and their application "Djay" for being the inspiration for this project

 ## Usage

 I'm currently working on creating a production build for Mac and Windows using Electron, which will be available soon